Kamila Valieva: 2021–2022 season: Beijing Olympics

 Valieva made her international senior debut at the 2021 CS Finlandia Trophy.
 She placed third in the short program after falling on her triple Axel attempt.
 In her free skate, she landed three quad jumps, recording a world record score of 174.31 points, also setting a new world record for total points (249.24).

 Making her senior Grand Prix debut at the 2021 Skate Canada International, Valieva won the short program with a new personal best score of 84.19, 2.95 points ahead of Elizaveta Tuktamysheva in second place.
 She skated a clean program in the free skate with three quads and only one minor mistake in her triple Axel.
 Once again, she set a new world record for the women's free skate (180.89) and a total score (265.08).
 Valieva's second assignment of the season was the 2021 Rostelecom Cup, held this year at Sochi's Iceberg Skating Palace, the host venue for skating events at the 2014 Winter Olympics, instead of in Moscow as usual.
 In the short program, she scored 87.42 points, breaking Alena Kostornaia's previous world record of 85.45.
 She went on to raise the world records in the free skate (185.29) and total score (272.71).

 Valieva's results qualified her to the Grand Prix Final, which was subsequently canceled due to travel and gathering restrictions prompted by the spread of the Omicron variant of SARS-CoV-2 during the COVID-19 pandemic.

 On 24 December, Valieva placed first in the short program at the 2022 Russian Championships, nearly 10 points ahead of Shcherbakova in second place.
 She scored 193.10 for her free skate, with a gold medal-winning score of 283.48 points, nearly 35 points ahead of silver medalist Alexandra Trusova.
 She remarked afterward, "I did almost my maximum."
 As national champion, she was guaranteed a berth on the Russian Olympic team.
 Valieva made her European Championships debut in January 2022 in Tallinn, Estonia.
-She finished first in the short program with a clean skate and extended her world record score by over three points to become the first woman to break the 90-point barrier.
+She finished first in the short program with a clean skate and apparently extended her world record score by over three points to become the first woman to break the 90-point barrier, which however was rescinded by the Court of Arbitration for Sport (CAS) in 2024 for a 2021 anti-doping violation.
 In the free skate, Valieva fell on her triple Axel attempt for the second time in competition this season but skated the rest of her program cleanly to narrowly win the segment over teammates Shcherbakova and Trusova and take the European title.
+This result too was nullified by the CAS in 2024.
 On 20 January, she was officially named to the Russian Olympic team.